Cloudoki/backbone-notifications/README.md

   <button class="btn btn-lg btn-default" data-role="notifications"><i class="fa fa-bell"></i></button>
 ```
 When the element is clicked the plugin will fetch and render the notifications.
 If clicked again it will hide the notifications.

+#### Note
+When you click to show the notification a class ```notificationsOn``` is added to the body HTML element.
+This will allow to add dim effects when the notifications are shown.

 ### Listening to notifications triggers: